 - Install screens on your windows – Some of your tenants may open the windows in the homes or apartments at times during the summer to air out some of the hot air and to let some fresh air in.
 If you do not have screens installed on the windows in your rental properties, it would be a good investment to install them and to keep your tenants happy.
 Having screens on your windows will give your tenants the ability to air out the house while also preventing any insects from getting into the home.

 If you would like more information on how you can best manage your properties during the summer season, feel free to give us a call at Authority Property Management!
 If you are a landlord who does not want to deal with the potential stress that can come with taking care of critical tasks for your property, you can hire a property manager to take those critical tasks out of your hands.
 A property manager will not only handle maintenance and help you prepare your rentals for the summer, but they will also handle your relationships with your tenants!
 Authority Property Management does property management in Redding and Shasta County and would love to serve you!

 Share this post with a friend!

 When it comes to keeping pests away from your rental homes or apartments, the best thing that you can do is to take intentional steps towards pest prevention rather than waiting until pests have invaded your rental properties.
-The most common reasons why pests make their way into homes or apartments are because food is often left out, spills and crumbs are not cleaned up or swept up, or the trash is not disposed of on a regular basis.
-Making simple changes in your lifestyle at your home or apartment can be one of the greatest ways to keep pests out.
+The most common reasons why pests make their way into homes or apartments are because the food is often left out, spills and crumbs are not cleaned up or swept up, or the trash is not disposed of on a regular basis.
+Making simple changes in your lifestyle at your home or apartment can be one of the most significant ways to keep pests out.
 So what are some action steps you can take towards pest prevention?